-Tales of victory and achievement from local miniature hero Marc.
+Tales of victory and achievement from local miniature hero Marc and his 40K Death Guard army.
 It’s like Thomas, the Little Engine that Could; but it’s Marc, the painter that did.

 I often preach the one hour a day method of painting, the steady but surely approach to painting.

 We ran a league over the past 15 weeks at the store.
 Every 2 weeks, you’d get points for painting a new unit in your army.
-That’s pretty much how Marc’s Death Guard got from 1-2 unit painted to fully painted over the course of the league.
+That’s pretty much how Marc’s Death Guard got to fully painted over the course of the league.

-Wether he did an hour or two every other night, or one full day of going beastmode on models, I don’t know.
+Whether he did an hour or two every other night or or mornings, I don’t know.
 But sure enough, every two weeks, Marc would show up with a freshly painted unit for his league army.

 What I love even more about Marc’s force his that it perfectly showcases that you don’t need to compromise on quality to paint armies.